pgbarletta/locuaz/docs/source/installation.rst

 ------------------

-If you want to use the ``dlp`` mutator You'll also have to get DLPacker's `weights <https://drive.google.com/file/d/1J4fV9aAr2nssrWN8mQ7Ui-9PVQseE0LQ/view?usp=sharing>`_ and place them on a dedicated ``dlpacker`` (actual name doesn't matter) directory, more info on the dedicated Mutators section.
+If you want to use the ``dlp`` mutator You'll also have to get DLPacker's `weights <https://drive.google.com/file/d/1J4fV9aAr2nssrWN8mQ7Ui-9PVQseE0LQ/view?usp=sharing>`_ and place them on a dedicated ``dlpacker`` (actual name doesn't matter) directory, more info on :ref:`mutators:Mutators`.

 .. _repo: https://github.com/pgbarletta/locuaz

-For more info, check the :ref:`Scoring Functions`
+For more info, check the :ref:`scoringfunctions:Scoring Functions`